How to improve After Effects and Duik performance

 DuGR, Layer groups

-To handle lots of layers, we’ve developped another tool called DuGR 4.
+To handle lots of layers, we’ve developed another tool called DuGR 4.
 By grouping layers, it makes it easy to isolate them, both in the timeline or the viewport (using solo and shy modes).

 This helps to improve the performance in two ways: